tldr-pages/tldr/pages/common/git-local-commits.md

 # git local-commits

 > Show local commits which haven't been pushed to origin.
+Any additional arguments will be passed directly to `git log`.
 > Part of `git-extras.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-local-commits>.